kasperiio/smartevse-2-custom-component/README.md

 1. Ensure that [HACS](https://hacs.xyz/) is installed.
 2. In the HACS panel, go to "Integrations".
 3. Click on the three dots in the top right corner and select "Custom repositories".
-4. Add the URL of this repository: `https://github.com/yourusername/smartevse` (replace with the actual repository URL).
+4. Add the URL of this repository: `https://github.com/kasperiio/smartevse-2-custom-component.git`
 5. Select "Integration" as the category.
 6. Click "ADD".
 7. Close the custom repositories window.
 8. Click the "+ EXPLORE & DOWNLOAD REPOSITORIES" button.
-9. Search for "SmartEVSE" and select it.
+9. Search for "SmartEVSE 2" and select it.
 10. Click "Download" in the bottom right corner.
 11. Restart Home Assistant.

 ### Manual Installation

-1. Download the `smartevse` folder from this repository.
+1. Download the `smartevse2` folder from this repository.
 2. Copy the folder to your `config/custom_components` directory.
 3. Restart Home Assistant.